DukeCHSI/TitrationAnalysis/README.md

 # <em>TitrationAnalysis</em>
 A tool for high throughput binding kinetics data analysis
+# Notes
+The user might experience unexpected glitches with PDF file generation when using the package on Mathematica 13.3, potentially due to changes in how the software handles dynamic updating.
+This is being investigated.
+For the best results, please try to use the package on Mathematica 12.0 - 13.0.
 # Overview
 This repository contains the necessary files to install and execute the first version of <em>TitrationAnalysis</em> package (<em>TitrationAnalysis</em> v1.0).